jamesplease/sliding-dropdown/README.md

 ### Compatibility

 This works perfectly in all the good browsers: Chrome, Firefox, Safari, and Opera.
+It also utilizes the [iOS :hover double-click feature][click].

+[click]: http://www.nczonline.net/blog/2012/07/05/ios-has-a-hover-problem/ "iOS Double Click"

-IE, on the other hand, falls a bit short.
+IE, on the other hand, has some problems.
 This is because IE still doesn't support CSS3 transitions (come on, Microsoft!).
 What this means is that the submenu will just 'pop' into existence on IE, instead of sliding.

 I hope you like it.